EduC++ / STL Unordered (Hash) Containers

 Demonstrates: unordered_map, unordered_set, unordered_multimap, and how to write custom hash functions for user-defined types.
 Hash-based containers provide O(1) average lookup/insert/erase.
 Elements are NOT sorted -- use when you need speed over order.

-Prerequisites: basic understanding of hash tables, big-O notation.
+Prereqs basic understanding of hash tables, big-O notation.

-Standard: available since C++11.
+Standard available since C++11.
 This file uses C++20 (std::format, contains()).
 Custom hash support available since C++11.

 Custom hash function for user-defined types.